-Injurious falsehood protects businesses, traders and others from suffering economic loss caused by false and malicious statements made about their property or business.
+Injurious falsehood protects people and businesses from suffering economic loss caused by false and malicious statements made about them.

-Historically, injurious falsehood existed as a cause of action dealing with situations in which a business made publications that harmed another rival business.
-Prior to the introduction of the Defamation Act 2005 (Qld), injurious falsehood was a relatively uncommonly used cause of action, as a party who had suffered loss as a result of a false publication would primarily pursue a cause of action in defamation (previously libel and slander).
+Historically, injurious falsehood existed as a cause of action when a business made publications that harmed another rival business.
+Prior to the introduction of the Defamation Act 2005 (Qld) (the Act), injurious falsehood was a seldom used cause of action, as a party who had suffered loss as a result of a false publication would primarily pursue a cause of action in defamation (previously libel and slander).

 Since 2006, and in response to the development of social media, injurious falsehood has re-emerged, and cases alleging injurious falsehood are becoming more prominent.